smargelov/easy-js-modal/README.md

 modal.close()
 ```

-To customize the modal window, you can pass a config object as the second parameter of the `EasyJsModal` constructor:
+To customize the modal window, you can pass a config object as the second parameter of the `EasyJsModal` constructor.
+Additionally, you can customize the appearance of the modal window by passing a `styles` object as the third parameter:

 ```js
 const config = {